MaksimSinyu/TwitchClipUserBot/README.md

 To run the code, you need to have the necessary libraries installed and fill in the authentication information.

 # Make Sure
 Make sure to replace "YOUR OAUTH TOKEN", "YOUR CLIENT ID", "YOUR BROADCASTER ID", "YOUR TWITCH USERNAME", "INITIAL_CHANNELS OR TWITCH_USERNAME_STREAMER" with your own values.
-This will ensure that other users cannot steal your authentication credentials.

 # Installation
 To install the required dependencies, simply run the following command: